renatomaia/coutil/doc/manual.md

 but allows for transmission of stream sockets.

 In case of success,
-it returns the new socket,
+it returns the new socket.
-Otherwise it returns `nil` plus an error message.

 ### `socket:close ()`